kserve/website/docs/modelserving/servingruntimes.md

       runtime: kserve-mlserver
 ```

-Here, the runtime specified is `kserve-mlserver`, so the KServe controller will first search the namespace for a _ServingRuntime_ with that name.
+Here, the runtime specified is `kserve-mlserver`, so the KServe controller will first search the namespace for a ServingRuntime with that name.
 If
-none exist, the controller will then search the list of _ClusterServingRuntimes_.
+none exist, the controller will then search the list of ClusterServingRuntimes.
 If one is found, the controller will first
 verify that the `modelFormat` provided in the predictor is in the list of `supportedModelFormats`.
 If it is, then the container and pod information provided
 by the runtime will be used for model deployment.